BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/algorithmic-composition/2-markov-chains.md

 )
 ```

-A famous way of represeting such a *time-homogeneous discrete Markov chains* is using a directed graph where nodes represent events and directed edges transition probabilities.
+A famous way of representing such *time-homogeneous discrete Markov chains* is using a directed graph where nodes represent events and directed edges represent transition probabilities.
-Anyone familiar with deterministic finiate automata will recognize these graphs.
+Anyone familiar with deterministic finite automata will recognize these graphs.

 ```{figure} ../../../figs/composing/markov-chain-simple.png
 ---